Marvel Ekpiteta: Newport County

 On 15 June 2019, Ekpiteta signed a two-year contract with League Two club Newport County.
 On 4 September 2019, he made his debut for Newport in the starting line up for the 5–4 defeat to West Ham United Under-23s in the EFL Trophy Southern Group E.

 In an interview following the West Ham Under 21s game, Newport manager Michael Flynn stated Newport would not have signed both Ekpiteta and Lazar Stojsavljevic, now that defender Mickey Demetriou had in fact re-signed with the side.
 At the time, Demetriou had been expected to depart, and the two signings were made as cover.
 Stojsavljevic departed the club after appearing only once, for 29 minutes.

 On 12 October 2019 Ekpiteta joined Ebbsfleet United on loan until 2 January 2020.
 Ekpiteta scored his first goal for Ebbsfleet on 29 October 2019 in a 4–0 win at Chorley.
 It was announced on 30 December 2019 that Ekpiteta's loan would be extended until the end of the season.
 He scored his second goal for the club in a 1–1 draw with Sutton on 1 February 2020.
 In August 2020 Ekpiteta re-signed on loan to Ebbsfleet United until January 2021.
 However, on 8 September 2020 his loan at Ebbsfleet was terminated and his contract at Newport was cancelled by mutual consent so that Ekpiteta could sign for Macclesfield Town on a permanent deal until the end of the 2020–21 season.
 However, on the 16 September 2020 Macclesfield Town was wound-up in the High Court.

 Dover Athletic

 On 3 October 2020, Ekpiteta joined Dover Athletic, one of four new signings on the day of the season commencement, making his debut later that day in a 1–0 victory over Notts County.
 Following's Dover's decision to not play any more matches in the 2020–21 season, made in late January, and subsequent null and voiding of all results, on 5 May 2021 it was announced that Ekpiteta was out of contract and had left the club.

 Billericay Town

 It was announced on 4 July 2021 that Marvel had joined Billericay Town.

+Dulwich Hamlet

+It was announced on 2 September 2023 that Ekpiteta had joined Dulwich Hamlet.

+Folkestone Invicta

+In June 2024, Ekpiteta joined Isthmian League Premier Division side Folkestone Invicta.
+He departed the club upon the expiration of his contract at the end of the 2024–25 season.

+Aveley

+On 19 May 2025, Ekpiteta joined recently relegated Isthmian League Premier Division side Aveley.

 Personal life

-Ekpiteta's brother, Marvin, plays for Blackpool.
+Ekpiteta's brother, Marvin, plays for Hibernian.